The Phantom of the Open Hearth: Release

-The Phantom of the Open Hearth was released on December 23, 1976 during an episode of PBS's anthological television series, Visions.
+The Phantom of the Open Hearth was released on December 23, 1976, during an episode of PBS's anthological television series Visions.

 Reception

 Upon release the film was met with mostly positive reception, with praise directed at the sentimental value and nostalgic look at the history, the cast's performance, as well as Shepherd's skills in storytelling.
 Criticism stated that the plot took itself perhaps a little too seriously.
-Retrospective reviews give the television movie mixed reviews.
+Retrospective reviews give the television film mixed reviews.

 Sequels

-The movie was followed by a number of sequels, spawning a franchise of films, an adaptation for stage, and a television broadcast adaptation of that play.
-The film's first follow-up to be released, was The Great American Fourth of July and Other Disasters in 1982.
+The film was followed by a number of sequels, spawning a franchise of films, an adaptation for stage, and a television broadcast adaptation of that play.
+The film's first follow-up to be released was The Great American Fourth of July and Other Disasters in 1982.

 Unaired television series adaptation

 The film was reshot and intended to serve as the pilot episode for an ongoing series with a prospective release in 1978.
 Though the finished product never aired, production was completed.
 The production was directed by John Rich, with a script by Jean Shepherd, cinematography by Roland 'Ozzie' Smith, and editing from Dick Bartlett.
 Filmed with a working title the same as the 1976 film, the cast included John Shepherd, Richard Venture, Barbara Bolton, and Jean Shepherd as young Ralph "Ralphie" Parker, Mr. Parker, Mrs. Parker, and Ralph Parker/the Narrator, respectively.
 The series included the original introduction of the famous "Oh, fudge (but I didn't say 'fudge')!" line which was later introduced in A Christmas Story.
+Jean Shepherd was displeased with the pilot, commenting that it included too much slapstick, and it contributed to his dislike of commercial television; when a commercial television producer offered to sponsor a later teleplay, Shepherd insisted that the company have nothing to do with production.